KelvinTegelaar/CIPP/README.md

 This project is a way to help you with administration, with user management, and deploying your own prefered standards.
 It's not a replacement for security tools, or a way to cut costs on specific subscriptions.
 The tool should assist you in removing the gripes with standard partner management and save you several hours per engineer per month.

+# Beta at version 1.0.0?
+Yup!
+Because this is the first *public* release, we're still calling it beta.
+There's just been enough development to reach the 1.0 milestone.
 # Why are you making this?

 I'm kind of done waiting for vendors to catch up to what we actually need.
 All RMM vendors are dramaticaly slow adopting cloud management.
 Microsoft themselves don't understand the Managed services markets, there are vendors that have tried jumping into the gap but either have unreasonable fees, weird constructions, require Global Admins without MFA, or just don't innovate at a pace that is required of cloud services right now.